bsciftler/SSTREU2017/README.md

 - SecureTriple
 - UnsecutreTriple
 - TrainingArray

-must be stored within a package called edu.fiu.reu2017.
+Must be stored within a package called edu.fiu.reu2017.
 This solves the Class Not Found exception when the Android app sends those classes through the socket.

 Also this program requires the MySQL Driver found here: https://dev.mysql.com/downloads/connector/j/ so the localhost can communicate with the SQL Server.